Samantha Ronson: Early DJ years (2002–2010)

 Ronson has stated that she fell into DJing by chance.
-"I got a call one night from a club that I used to hang out at and they were like, 'Do you want to DJ?'"
+"I got a call one night from a club that I used to hang out at, and they were like, 'Do you want to DJ?'"
 Ronson remembered.
 "I was like, 'No way,' [but] my friends were like, 'Come on, just do it.'
-I was always in the club; [I figured I] might as well make money off it."
-Ronson took the gig and she quickly started to make a name for herself and eventually DJing became a full-time job.
-Today she spins at some of the most high-profile gigs around the world.
-She has spun live for MTV's New Year's Eve show from the network's studios in Times Square, as well as at the Super Bowl, Pan American Games, Sundance Film Festival, amfAR, Cannes Film Festival, AMA and VMA.
-She has played private events for celebrities like Stevie Wonder, Jimmy Kimmel, Nicole Richie, Lionel Richie, Jessica Simpson, Ellen DeGeneres, Natalie Portman, Lindsay Lohan, and Jay-Z.
+I was always in the club; I figured I might as well make money off it."
+Ronson took the gig and quickly started to make a name for herself; eventually becoming a full-time DJ.

-Ronson was the official DJ for Hennessy (Hennessy Black) in 2011.
+She has spun live for MTV's New Year's Eve show, the Super Bowl, Pan American Games, Sundance Film Festival, amfAR, Cannes Film Festival, American Music Awards, and MTV Video Music Awards.
+She has played private events for celebrities including Stevie Wonder, Jimmy Kimmel, Nicole Richie, Lionel Richie, Jessica Simpson, Ellen DeGeneres, Natalie Portman, Lindsay Lohan, and Jay-Z.

-In 2009,2010 and 2014 Ronson designed her own set of sneakers for the company Supra.
-She appeared in a 2011 campaign for cult fashion label Boy London in collaboration with The Cobra Snake (Mark Hunter).
-She is or was a co-owner of the New York City nightclub The Plumm, along with actor Chris Noth and Noel Ashman, among others.
+Ronson was the official DJ for Hennessy's Hennessy Black in 2011.
+In 2009, 2010, and 2014, Ronson designed her own set of sneakers for the company Supra.
+She appeared in a 2011 campaign for the cult fashion label Boy London in collaboration with The Cobrasnake.
+She was a co-owner of the New York City nightclub The Plumm, along with actor Chris Noth, film producer Noel Ashman, and others.